m3talliz3d/Sprints_Capstone-Final-Project/README.md

       "AWS_SECRET_ACCESS_KEY" : "<YOUR_AWS_KEY>"
       }
       ```
+- ### On Terraform destroy you will have issue with deleteing VPC and it will fail, workaround:
+  - login to AWS console and navigate to EC2
+    - Go to loadbalancer and delete ELB.
+    - Then navigate to Network Interfaces and delete any created.
+  - Navigate to VPC:
+    - go to "Your VPC" and delete the created VPC.
+    - Run the script again and choose option "5".

 ## Deployment
 1. navigate to terraform directory and run `terrafrom apply`.
 Once completed successfully, proceed to step 2.